-You can use your customer information to create profiles of the types of customers you serve, categorised by demographics, preferences, or affinities for other types of purchases.
-Once you have created profiles of potential customers, explore targeted marketing channels to reach those people.
-These big data sets can also increase sales among existing customers.
-Targeted upsell opportunities can be offered to existent customers, either through discounts or special offers.
+You can use your customer data to create profiles of the types of customers you serve.
+You can then categorise them by demographics, preferences or affinities for other types of purchases.
+Once you have created profiles of potential customers, explore your target marketing channels to reach them.
+You can also use big data sets to increase sales to existing customers.
+You can offer targeted upsell opportunities to existing customers through either discounts or special offers.

-There are varies options for data management software; some examples of the most popular ones are Monday.com, Zoho CRM and Streak.
-They are mostly Customer Relationship Management (CRM) systems that can also be used for data analysis.
+There are various options for data management software; some examples of the most popular ones are Zoho CRM, Hubspot, and Streak.
+They are mostly customer relationship management (CRM) systems that can also be used for data analysis.

 - Gather big data in your own company.
-Move towards a paperless business operation so you can access your data and use it to solve pressing issues, improve efficiency and enhance your sales.
+Switch to paperless business operations so you can easily access your data and use it to solve pressing issues, improve efficiency and enhance sales.

-- Invest in proper planning and tool selection.
-The process and the tools should be as simple as possible and easy to use.
+- Invest in good planning and tool selection.
+Your process and tools should be as simple as possible and easy to use.

-Attending industry events has long been quite expensive.
-You had to pay for travel, accommodation, food and often also for attending the event.
-The arrival of COVID-19 and the imposed travel restrictions made many industry events switch to online editions.
-In 2021, most events are still expected to be held digitally and many of them do not charge entry costs.
-So, even if you have never attended an ITO/BPO event, this might be the perfect time for you to start.
+Attending industry events has long been expensive due to the costs of travel, accommodation, food and often entry to the event itself.
+The outbreak of COVID-19 and the associated travel restrictions led many industry events to be held online.
+In 2021, most events were held digitally and many of them did not charge entry costs.
+In 2022, many events went “in-person” again, but they also often had hybrid options to join the event from a distance.
+For 2023, it is forecasted that there will be more in-person events, but hybrid options will remain available.
+So, even if you have never attended an ITO/BPO event, this may be the perfect time for you to start.

-Online webinars and seminars can also be an interesting place to find new buyers.
-Look for events that have a chatbox, where you can ask questions and get to meet other attendees.
-Do not talk too much in the chat, after all, you are there to listen to the speaker.
-After the event you can connect through LinkedIn and continue the conversation.
+Online webinars and seminars can also be good opportunities to find new buyers.
+Look for events that have a chatbox, which lets you ask questions and meet other attendees.
+However, do not talk too much in these chats, since you are there to listen to the speaker.
+After the event, you can connect with people through LinkedIn to continue the conversation.

-- Look around to find events that suit your business.
-Go to BSO websites of Business Support Organisations (BSOs) like the Import Promotion Desk (IPD) from Germany or the Swiss Import Promotion Programme (SIPPO) from Switzerland.
-Visit industry association websites like Outsourcing Forum from Germany or the Global Sourcing Association.
-Or look at event databases like EventsEye or 10times.
+- Look for events that fit your business.
+See the websites of business support organisations (BSOs) such as the German Import Promotion Desk (IPD) or Swiss Import Promotion Programme (SIPPO), as well as industry association websites such as the German Outsourcing Forum and the Global Sourcing Association.
+Or look at event databases like EventsEye, UK Exhibitions, or 10times.

 - Also read our news item Outsourcing industry finds new ways to connect.

-It is important to stay up to date with the developments in digital solutions to decide which fit your company and situation best.
-When selecting digital solutions, it is best to be critical and inform yourself well.
-If needed, ask for help from experts, a business support office or ask your peers about their experiences.
+It is important to stay up to date on advances in digital solutions so you can decide which will best fit your company and situation.
+When choosing a digital solution, you need to be well-informed and critical.
+If necessary, get advice from experts or a business support office, or ask colleagues about their experiences.

 Find and compare online

-There is a lot of information available online.
-Many tech platforms make annual ‘top 20’ lists of the (according to them) best tools or programmes for a particular product or service.
-Whatever your product/market combination is, there will be articles on the latest digital development in your sector.
+You can find a lot of information online.
+Many tech platforms post annual lists of their top-rated tools or programmes for specific products or services.
+Whatever your product/market combination, there will be articles about the latest digital developments in your sector.

-Besides global sources, do not forget to look at IT(O) and BP(O) service providers in your own country to find out if there are companies and sources that can help you automate and digitise your operations.
+Besides global sources, also look at IT(O) and BP(O) service providers in your own country to find out if there are companies and sources that can help you automate and digitise your operations.